Deanonymizing Ethereum Validators: The P2P Network Has a Privacy Issue: Rainbow Nodes Analysis

 In Table~\ref{tab:deanon}, we indicate the percentage of peers that fall in the respective categories.
 We start by noting that the distribution is similar across all three \textsc{Rainbow} nodes with the most significant chunk of peers either being deanonymized or hosting no validators.
 Further, only few peers subscribe to all 64 subnets.
 The remaining validators make up 7\% to 13\% depending on the \textsc{Rainbow} node, and less than 10\% overall.

-Additionally, we note that the FR and SO nodes connect to a larger proportion of no-validator peers than the VA and ZH nodes.
-Thus, the VA and ZH nodes locate more validators on their peers, i.e., deanonymize more peers.
+Note that the FR and SO nodes connect to a larger proportion of no-validator peers than the VA and ZH nodes.
+As a result, the VA and ZH nodes can locate more validators on their peers, i.e., deanonymize more peers.
 We hypothesize that VA and ZH have higher-quality information and thus maintain more long-term peers and make it to more fanouts.
 This is a chicken-or-the-egg scenario, where being better connected leads to better connections given the greedy behavior of the network.
 It is unclear why VA and ZH have this advantage.

-Finally, we wish to highlight that out of the peers for which we do not conclude that they host no validators, our methods can deanonymize 84.42\% across the four \textsc{Rainbow} nodes.
+Finally, we wish to highlight that out of the peers for which we do not conclude that they host no validators, our methods can deanonymize 84.57\% across the four \textsc{Rainbow} nodes.